-- a shareholders' resolutions in respect of the offering and capital increase (if applicable); - b negotiation of underwriting agreement and any sub-underwriting agreements (if applicable); - c delivery of the analyst presentation and review of research reports; - d preparation of the SIX listing application; - e submission of the listing application together with the preliminary listing prospectus and any additional required documents; - f draft of roadshow presentation and other materials for analysts, press and investors; - g respond to SIX comments (if applicable); - inclusion of interim financial statements into offering documents and update analysts (if applicable); and - i issue a press release regarding the issuer's intention to float, followed by the publication of analysts' research reports.
+- shareholders' resolutions in respect of the offering and capital increase (if applicable); - the negotiation of underwriting agreement and any sub-underwriting agreements (if applicable); - delivery of the analyst presentation and review of research reports; - d preparation of the SIX listing application; - e submission of the listing application together with the preliminary listing prospectus and any additional required documents; - f a draft of roadshow presentation and other materials for analysts, press and investors; - g the response to SIX comments (if applicable); - preparation of interim financial statements into offering documents and update analysts (if applicable); and - i issuing a press release regarding the issuer's intention to float, followed by the publication of analysts' research reports.

-During this period, issuers typically receive approval by the SIX for the listing of equity securities.
+During this period, issuers typically receive approval by SIX for the listing of equity securities.

-Pre-trading and marketing phase
+The pre-trading and marketing phase